marko999/iac-pr-reviewer/README.md

 ## Getting Started
 Tooling is under active development.
 Once the CLI skeleton lands, this section will include prerequisites, installation steps, and quick-start commands (`iac-compliance validate examples/azure/storageaccount`).
 For now, follow the documentation in `docs/` when contributing.

+### Configuring the Compliance Workflow

+- Repository-level defaults for the reusable GitHub Actions workflow live in `.github/iac-compliance.json`.
+Update the `plan_json`, `fail_on`, and `rule_manifests` keys to point at your Terraform plan artifacts and PSRule manifests without modifying the workflow YAML.
+- When triggering `workflow_dispatch` runs, override these values from the Actions UI by supplying inputs for the plan path, failure severity, and manifest list (newline separated).

 ### Python 3.11 Virtual Environment

 1. Confirm Python 3.11 is available (on Windows, use `py -3.11 --version`):